hyperglyph/hyperglyph/doc/talks/srcfringe-20120701.rst

 I wrote some code to handle the suck for me, and I got paid for doing it too.

+*aside*
+    Now when I say rpc, I really mean client-server.
+RPC is a pretty overloaded term, but I just mean 'I call a function over here, and get a function over there', at a very primitive level.

+glyph isn't like other rpc systems - it doesn't require code generation, it's duck typed, and it plays nicely with http. it does this by being a lot more like a web site than a web service.

 Work also have me their blessing to release it, and I'm porting it to ruby for fun.

 It's called glyph, and it is on github, and travis runs tests in both ruby and python.

-glyph isn't like other rpc systems - it doesn't require code generation, it's duck typed, and it plays nicely with http. it does this by being a lot more like a web site than a web service.

 it's made my job suck less, and I hope it can make your job suck less too.